 For a look at Part I Crime citywide or in a certain section of the city log on to our Facebook Page and click on the Crime Reports Link.
 Visit our Facebook Page and click "Like" to receive daily updates from the Roanoke Police Department.
 Click here to locate a link to our Facebook Page.
 If you do not have a Facebook Page you can also access Crime Reports by clicking here.

-The Roanoke Police Department's Crime Analysis Unit consists of two civilian employees who study patterns and trends in crime.
+The Roanoke Police Department's Crime Analysis Unit consists of five civilian employees who study patterns and trends in crime.
 The information gathered aids in prevention and suppression of criminal activity.
 The Crime Analysts often field inquiries from citizens, business persons, students and colleagues.

 For more information, contact: